From the Earth’s surface to the deep biosphere

 We established the novel Helmholtz Laboratory for Integrated Geological and Biological Research (GeoBioLab) as an interdisciplinary platform for joint activities of scientists from various disciplines including microbiology/molecular biology, (bio)geochemistry, bioinformatics, and geomorphology to address our scientific questions in a wide range of environments and disciplines.
 In addition to basic research, we also work on translating suitable results into applications.
 These include, for example, the development of equipment for sediment sampling and sample preparation or the utilization of the genetic resources represented by our unique type culture collection of extremophilic microorganisms for industrial or biotechnological applications.

-The Section Geomicrobiology focuses on three main topics:
+The Section Geomicrobiology focuses on four main topics:

 Life in Extreme Environments (editor-in-chief D. Wagner)